MichaelFitzurka/site-workshops-fiercesw-network/redhat/content/workshops/secure_software_factory/lab08.md

 layout: lab
 ---

-# Static Application Security Testing
+# Add a Static Application Security Testing Stage
 Next we will add a Code Analysis Stage into the pipeline.

 <img src="../images/pipeline_sonar.png" width="900" />